Phantom-Gamer/computer-pointer-controller-1/README.md

 * Inference Engine API Docs [here](https://docs.openvinotoolkit.org/latest/_inference_engine_ie_bridges_python_docs_api_overview.html)
 * Model documentation [here](https://docs.openvinotoolkit.org/latest/_models_intel_index.html)

+## Project Directory structure
+    - bin
+        * this folder contains a demo video (demo.mp4)
+    - images
+        * This folder has graph/plot of the results of this application.
+It also has other images like pipeline diagram which are used in readme file.
+    - models
+        * Ideally this directory should have all the downloaded model, but you can choose some other directory as well to store the models.
+    - src
+        * This is the main project directory which has all the required code to run this applicaiton.
+        * face-detection.py, facial_landmark_detection.py, head_pose_estimation.py and gaze_estimation.py -- All these python files have the inference code for each model that we are using.
+These files have the complete code to run a model including pre_processing of inputs and outputs.
+        * **main.py** This is the main file which runs the whole application adn uses the above described files to calculate the mouse pointer and move it.
+        * mouse_controller.py -- This is a utility kind of file whihc is used to move mouse cursor location.
+        * computer-controller.ipynb -- This python notebook has the steps and code to run the model on intel-dev cloud and using this you can deploy this application on various devices like CPU, VPU, FPGA etc.
+        * queue-job.sh -- This file is just a shell scripts that will be used to submit the job qsub while running the application on intel-edge devices.
+        * There are few other file which not of much use and are created for testing only.

 ## Benchmarks
 I run this model on 4 different hardware using Intel-dev cloud.
 Below is the list of hardware used and their results.